ScottON/ScottON/_pages/about.md

 ---
 title: About me
 subtitle: I write words that captivate, convey, and convert.
 description: I write words that captivate, convey, and convert.
-Learn what I can do for you.
+Learn what I can do for you | Scott O'Neill – Freelance Copywriter and Content Writer
 featured_image: /images/demo/about.jpg
 ---